Chelsea Barracks: Withdrawn Richard Rogers scheme

 In 2008, a proposed scheme for the barracks site - designed by Rogers Stirk Harbour + Partners - was submitted to Westminster Council.
 The masterplan was a contemporary design with series of copper, glass and concrete pavilions - with 638 residential units including 50% affordable units.

-However, the proposal was criticised by Charles, Prince of Wales, who preferred a more traditional design for the site.
+However, the proposal was criticised by Prince Charles, who preferred a more traditional design for the site.
 The developers Qatari Diar subsequently withdrew the planning application in June 2009.
 Richard Rogers publicly criticised the Prince's intervention following the withdrawal.

 In May 2010, some of the developers made an £81 million claim at the High Court, blaming Prince Charles for the withdrawal of a planning application.
 The claim was later reduced to £68 million.
 The High Court ruled that Qatari Diar breached a contract with developers CPC Group when it withdrew Richard Rogers' Chelsea Barracks scheme.
 The High Court handed a partial victory to property development firm CPC Group, who demanded compensation after plans to redevelop London's Chelsea Barracks were shelved.
 Christian and Nick Candy blamed an intervention by Prince Charles for giving their partners, Qatari Diar, cold feet.
+Prince Charles was quoted as saying the Chelsea Barracks project would be "a gigantic experiment with the very soul of our capital city" and went on saying "it should be scrapped in favour of something more old-fashioned".
+High Court judge, Mr. Justice Vos ruled that Charles' intervention in the design of the project was immediately recognized and raised serious political issues that needed to be dealt with at the highest level, inferring that Charles had intervened unlawfully.